Ask HopeStage to review this study with me

-This not yet recruiting study focuses on bipolarity and currently lists sites or participation links in Chile.
+This study is not yet recruiting.
+It focuses on depression and currently lists study information in Chile.

 The official record suggests in-person participation through a university, with sites including Instituto Psiquiátrico Dr José Horwitz Barak in Santiago and Psychiatric Institute Dr José Horwitz Barak in Santiago.
 Participation appears to involve questionnaires, interviews, or regular check-ins about day-to-day experience.
 The main fit is usually matching the main diagnosis and being able to understand the study and consent, while common reasons not to take part include active substance or alcohol problems that could affect the results and safety concerns that need urgent care first.
 This is a later-stage study, which usually means the approach is being followed in broader real-world use.